pkane2001/DeltaWave/docs/index.md

 ## <a href="DeltaWaveSetup.zip">Download  <input type="image" id="download" alt="Download" src="images/windows-logo.png" width="30" align="top">   </a>

-This is an early beta version of the software and is set to expire in 60 days, around February 19, 2019.
+This is an early beta version of the software and is set to expire in 60 days.

 Please check this website before then to get an updated copy!